Seattle Electrical Panel Replacement

 Can I add an EV charger without replacing my panel?

 Sometimes, yes.
 The answer depends on the panel size, existing electrical load, available breaker space, charger requirements, and how the home is already using power.
 If the existing panel has enough capacity, a dedicated EV charger circuit may be possible without a full replacement.
-If capacity is limited, panel replacement or service upgrade planning may be needed first.
+If capacity looks limited, Benchmark may recommend panel replacement or service upgrade planning first.

 When is a dedicated appliance circuit better than a panel replacement?